billbreit/BitWiseApps/README.md

 Basic tests/demos of major components:

-**liststore, tablestore and vdict tests**:  taking liststore, tablestore and vdict out for a spin.
+**tuplestore, tablestore and vdict tests**:  taking tuplestore, tablestore and vdict out for a spin.
 Much more fun than writing unit tests, although it may wind up with unit tests eventually.

 **rpzc_demo.py**: An extended demo of DataStore.
 A non-trivial demo database of 7 tables and maybe 40 rows.